department-of-veterans-affairs/va.gov-team/platform/research/planning/conversation-guide-template.md

 Today we're going to talk about [description of your project].

-Before we start, a few things I want to mention:
+Before we start, I have a few things that I want to go over with you:

-- **This entire session should take about [time].** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
+- **This entire session should take about 60 minutes.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
-- **In this session, we want to hear your honest opinions.** We are not testing your ability.
-We just want to improve these tools to better meet Veteran's needs.
-I will not be offended by any opinions you express, and I welcome your feedback.
+- **In this session, we want to hear your honest opinions.** There are no right or wrong answers; we are not testing your knowledge or abilities.
+I welcome any and all of your feedback, and I won't be offended by any opinions you express.
-- [IF APPROPRIATE:] **You'll be interacting with a prototypes and a demo tool.** This is a demo tool that may not function exactly the way you expect.
-Some areas of the prototype will be clickable, and some will not.
-Since it's a demo, none of your actions will affect your actual VA information or benefits.
-- **If for any reason and at any time you want to stop the session, please let me know.
-You'll be compensated no matter how much of the session we complete.**
+- **Your participation in this interview is completely voluntary.** You do not have to participate if you don't want to.
+Whether you choose to participate or not will not affect your benefits in any way with the VA.
+If you would like to stop the session or do not want to answer a question for any reason at any time, that's no problem.
+Please let me know.
-- Perigean did ask for your consent to allow observers, but I want to be sure before we get going. **Are you okay with a couple of additional observers during this session?**
+- I know the folks who invited you to participate in this interview asked if it was alright to allow people to observe this interview, but I want to double-check with you before we get going. **Are you okay with a couple of additional observers during this session?**
    - If no: Use Slack to kindly ask the observers to leave the Zoom.
    - If yes: Admit observers.
-    - Then, ask the notetaker and observers to give a brief, camera-on, introduction, like their first name and position with VA.gov.
-(This is meant to humanize the interaction of observation for the participant)
+   - Then, ask the notetaker and observers to give a brief, camera-on introduction, like their first name and position with VA.gov.
+(This is meant to humanize the interaction of observation for the participant.)
-   - Once complete ask notetaker and observers to turn off their cameras for remainder of the session to save bandwidth
+   - Once complete, ask the notetaker and observers to turn off their cameras for the remainder of the session to save bandwidth
 - **Are you comfortable if I record my screen and audio as we talk today?** We use the recordings to confirm that we have captured your opinions accurately.
-The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly.
+After we complete the analysis, the recordings are destroyed, and none of your comments will be attributed to you directly.
+We either report findings out in groups (i.e., 5 out of 10 participants said this), or if we want to quote you directly, we take away any identifying information and give you a participant ID, like P7.
+   - Knowing that, are you comfortable if I record my screen and audio as we talk today?
+- **Would you be comfortable if we decided to use a clip of our session with you to help our partners understand Veterans’ experiences?** One of the ways that we share findings with our partners across the VA is by showing short video clips of sessions with Veterans.
+In these video clips, we blur out any information that could possibly be used to identify you, like your onscreen image.
+Sharing these video clips can be a compelling way for our partners to better understand what Veterans go through when using VA.gov and our digital products.
+These clips will not be shared outside of the VA.
+We don't know at this point if we will or not, but we like to ask ahead of time.
+At the end of the interview, I'll also confirm that this is okay with you, so you will get a chance to veto this once you know what we've discussed.
+   - Knowing this, **would you be comfortable if we decided to use a clip of our session with you to help our partners understand Veteran's experiences?**
-    - If yes: **Once I start recording, I am going to confirm that you are ok with me recording this session once more.**
+   - If yes: **Once I start recording, I am going to confirm that you are okay with me recording this session once more.**

 *Start recording.*

-- **I have started recording**.
-I'd like to confirm: Are you comfortable if I record my screen and the audio as we talk today?
+- **I have started recording.** I'd like to confirm: Are you comfortable if I record my screen and the audio as we talk today?
+- **Are you comfortable if we decide to use a recorded clip from our discussion today to share with other VA partners if we remove any information that can be used to identify you?**

 ## Warm-up Questions (Optional) - X minutes